Joao-Ex-Machina/jbcr.pt/content/blog/instadelete.md

 Honestly, I installed instagram as a soft dating app (note: Went on a total of 0 dates thanks to instagram).

-This is of course very sad, and only a symptom of a deeper issue (or wound).
+This is of course very sad, and only a symptom of a deeper issue.

-Why did I deleted instagram again
+# Why did I deleted instagram again
-What social media have I kept
+# What social media have I kept
-Epilogue: Finding balance and retrieving back to the mountain
+# Epilogue: Finding balance and retrieving back to the mountain